BigPiloto/config-editor/README.md

 3. 💾 Manual backup in one click, with restore option.

-4. 💡 Save: saves the file without applying changes.
+4. 💡 Apply: applies the file without saving a backup.

 5. ⚡ Save & Apply: saves the file and applies the configuration.